warisali2/warisali.ml/content/posts/dev-career-paths.md

 ---
 date: 2018-08-20
-title: 'Developer Career Paths - An Overview'
+title: 'Which Career Should You Pursue in IT?'
 template: post
 thumbnail: '../thumbnails/writing.png'
-slug: dev-career-paths
+slug: which-career-should-you-pursue-in-it
 categories:
   - Popular
   - Guide